ab-elhaddad/fancy-todo/README.md

   - 3.1.5.
 Number of Tasks by Priority (High, Medium, Low)
   - 3.1.6.
 Lists Title and Number of Tasks in Each List

 - 3.2.
-Display some information about the weather
+Display information about the weather in the upcoming 5 days
   - 3.2.1.
 Current Temperature
   - 3.2.2.
 Weather Main Title
   - 3.2.3.
 Weather Description